 Attendance & Participation: Attendance will not regularly be taken except for on designated group work days (most Wednesdays).
 On these Wednesdays, a brief summary of the assigned daily activity (the activity will be given at the beginning of class) will need to be turned-in on Canvas, and each group member present will receive credit for attendance.
-Attendance points will be calculated as (number of group-work days attended / total number of group-work days) and this will make up 2% of the overall grade.
+Attendance points will be calculated as (number of days attended / total number of group-work days) and this will make up 1% of the overall grade.

-Also, content from any class session may be included on the quizzes and exams.
+Any individual missing more than 2 group discussion class sessions without documentation/prior arrangement will need to turn-in an individual research proposal paper.
+Also, content from any class session may be included on the quizzes.
 Attending class and taking notes is highly recommended.